 The Company has established a share purchase option plan whereby the Board of Directors may grant options to directors, officers, employees or consultants.
-The goal of this plan is to more closely align the interests of option-holders with the interests of shareholders.

 The Company has been authorized by its shareholders to grant stock options numbering up to ten percent (10%) of the number of common shares issued and outstanding.
 Under the plan, the exercise price of each option shall be determined by the directors but will in no event be less than the discount market price for the common shares.
 Stock options granted are subject to a maximum term of 10 years and vest at the discretion of the Board of Directors.
-Options granted to consultants performing investor relations activities shall vest over a minimum of 12 months with no more than one quarter of such options vesting in any 3 month period.
+Options granted to consultants performing investor relations activities shall vest over a minimum of 12 months with no more than one quarter of such options vesting in any 3-month period.